DenisBosiak/de-zoomcamp-project/README.md

 # Washington public bike sharing
 ## Final project for data engineering zoomcamp 2023
 This project was created for scope historical data by public bike sharing in the city of Washington.
-The dataset was downloaded from [kaggle](https://www.kaggle.com/) community.
 It was decided to analyze period from 2011 and 2020.

-## Used Technologies:
+## Used Technologies
 - GCP:
     - BigQuery - DWH;
     - Google Cloud Storage - Data Lake;